Canon M6 vs Fujifilm X-A5

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS M6 and Fujifilm X-A5 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the M6 and the X-A5 have been discontinued, but can regularly be found used on eBay.
+Both the M6 and the X-A5 have been discontinued, but can regularly be found used on ebay.
 The M6 was replaced by the Canon M6 Mark II, while the X-A5 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the M6 and X-A5 can be found, respectively, in the Canon M6 Manual (free pdf) or the online Fujifilm X-A5 Manual.

 So what conclusions can be drawn?
 Is the Canon M6 better than the Fujifilm X-A5 or vice versa?
 The listing below highlights the relative strengths of the two models.